• U.S. Supreme Court

 • U.S. Court of Appeals for the D.C., Federal, Third, & Fourth Circuits

 • U.S. Court of Federal Claims

 • U.S. District Courts for the Districts of D.C. & Maryland

 • District of Columbia Court of Appeals; California (inactive)

 The Home Court Advantage

 At times clients will ask, “do you know the judge,” or “have you been in this court before in a case like this.”
-In twenty-five years I've argued before a lot of different judges, in a lot of different courts, in many different types of cases.
+In thirty years I've argued before a lot of different judges, in a lot of different courts, in many different types of cases.
 But, more important is the fact that I use the same fundamentals wherever I go.
 That makes every court a “home court.”

 There is a great scene from the movie Hoosiers in which the small town high school basketball team from Hickory, Indiana first arrives at the cavernous Butler Fieldhouse for the state championship game.
 It is a few hours before the game against top-ranked South Bend Central High, and the Hickory boys have never seen an arena this large.
 Their jaws drop in awe.

 To show the team that the court is just the same dimension as their gym in small town Hickory, fiery Coach Norman Dale asks one of his players to use a tape measure to measure the height of the basket and the length and width of the court.
 “Just the same as our gym in Hickory, isn’t it boys?”The court is indeed, just the same size as the court they grew up playing on.
 Guess who wins the state championship game?